Cinema of Senegal: 1970s: "The Golden Years"

-1980s to present: the decline in film production
+1980s to 2010s: the decline in film production

+Due to a nationwide economic crisis in the early 1980s and strict economic regulations put in place by the World Bank, film production underwent a stark decline as state funding for cinematic projects was withdrawn and theaters began to close.
+As a result, Senegalese directors often relied on a cinematic education in Paris and European funding in order to produce their films.
+These films are then typically distributed through international film festivals rather than within Senegal.

 By 1980 the country was producing five full-length films a year and numerous short films.
 Bèye would produce and direct his first feature film, Sey, Seyti, in 1980, which was a raised criticism of polygamy in Senegal.
 It was the runner up for the Best Screenplay Prize at a contest organized for the Francophone countries by the Agency for Technical and Cultural Cooperation.
 It received an honorable mention at the Locarno Film Festival and the Prix de la Commune Pan-African Film Festivals in 1980 and 1981 respectively.

 Safi Faye continued directing in the 1980s with Man Sa Yay in 1980 and Les âmes au soleil in 1981.
 In 1983, Faye directed the documentary film Selbé: One Among Many which follows a 39-year-old woman called Sélbe who works to support her eight children since her husband has left their village to look for work.
 Selbé regularly converses with Faye, who remains off-screen, and describes her relationship with her husband and daily life in the village.

 Although she continued to direct films in the 1980s, with later releases such as Racines noires and Elsie Haas, femme peintre et cinéaste d'Haiti in 1985 and Tesito in 1989, her films, often controversial domestically, were shown in Europe but rarely in Senegal or Africa.